FirmwGuy/CEP/docs/L1_BOND/topics/ADJACENCY-MIRRORS.md

 - **Do mirrors survive restarts?** They live in normal cells, so yes.
 The append-only log persists them; heartbeat maintenance cleans stale ones after recovery.
 - **What if a mirror gets corrupted?** Rebuild it by replaying the underlying bond records through the heartbeat; the diff logic recreates missing entries deterministically.
 - **Can I add custom summary fields?** Extend the summary payload by adding children such as `meta/` values.
 Just keep them compact to preserve cache locality.
-- **How do mirrors behave with soft deletes?** Soft-deleted bonds remain visible but flagged; the heartbeat prunes them only after both participants are archived.
+- **How do mirrors behave with soft deletes?** Soft-deleted bonds remain visible but flagged; `cep_tick_l1` prunes them only after both participants are archived or summarised entries go empty.